 The Prep Zone

 The prep zone is where ingredients go from “in the fridge” to “ready to cook.”
 It’s the space for washing, cutting, mixing, and measuring before anything reaches the stove.
+When the prep surface sits between the sink and the refrigerator, the workflow becomes naturally efficient: rinse, prep, and move to cooking without zig-zagging.

 Cooking Zone